Castro, Marlins rally from 7 runs down, beat Phillies 19-11

 Phillies: RHP Juan Nicasio left in the third inning with shoulder soreness after throwing two pitches, allowing a single to Jorge Alfaro and throwing a ball to Lewis Brinson.

-Marlins: OF Brian Anderson suffered a broken finger on his left hand when he was hit by a pitch in the fourth inning and likely will miss the rest of the season. … RHP Pablo López (shoulder) pitched six innings, allowing one run, in a rehab outing for Triple-A New Orleans on Wednesday. … SS Miguel Rojas (hamstring) began a rehab assignment with Single-A Jupiter.
+Marlins: Anderson exited in the fourth after being hit by a 96-mph pitch thown by Velasquez. … RHP Pablo López (shoulder) pitched six innings, allowing one run, in a rehab outing for Triple-A New Orleans on Wednesday. … SS Miguel Rojas (hamstring) began a rehab assignment with Single-A Jupiter.

 UP NEXT